racket/racket/racket/src/README.txt

  License and external links
 ========================================================================

-Racket is distributed under the GNU Lesser General Public License (LGPL).
+Racket is distributed under the MIT license and the Apache version 2.0 license, at your option.
 See "LICENSE.txt" for more information.

 Compiled executables, documentation, and up-to-date information: http://racket-lang.org/